arcus-azure/arcus.webapi/docs/preview/03-Features/correlation-azure-functions.md

 }
 ```

-To use the old Hierarhical HTTP correlation, use the following:
+To use the old Hierarchical HTTP correlation, use the following:
 ```csharp
 using Arcus.WebApi.Logging.Correlation;